mlau154/pymead/docs/source/user/geo_objects.rst

         Notice that these object-add methods always return the object that is created.
 The above code block illustrates how to access attributes of the object.
-If the object instance is assigned to a variable (``p`` in the previous example), the object can be accessed from the geometry collection's ``container`` dictionary.
+If the object instance is not assigned to a variable (``p`` in the previous example), the object can be accessed from the geometry collection's ``container`` dictionary.
 For example, to access the point object, the following code can be used after the point is added: